 It’s not enough to show that the doctor failed to make the right diagnosis.
 A medical malpractice case will only be successful if it’s shown that the misdiagnosis resulted in harm to the patient.
 Misdiagnosis or delayed diagnosis may cause harm to the patient in a variety of ways, including:

-Finally, in any medical malpractice case -- in any type of lawsuit for that matter -- plaintiffs need to be mindful of time limits for going to court and getting the lawsuit process started.
+Finally, in any medical malpractice case—in any type of lawsuit for that matter—plaintiffs need to be mindful of time limits for going to court and getting the lawsuit process started.
 You need to file the initial document (the complaint) within a certain amount of time after you suffered the harm that led to the lawsuit.
 These deadlines are set by state laws (statutes), so they’re called “statutes of limitations.”
-In some jurisdictions, the statute of limitations may not begin to run until the discovery of the injury, or until the patient had a reasonable opportunity to discover the injury.
+In some jurisdictions, the statute of limitations "clock" might not begin to run until the discovery of the injury, or until the patient had a reasonable opportunity to discover the injury.
 For example, in California, a patient has three years to file a medical malpractice lawsuit after the harm occurs, or one year after the harm is discovered, or should have been discovered (whichever comes first).
 Learn more about the statute of limitations for medical malpractice lawsuits.